|Best Ever Almond Toffee Revisited |

 - 8 ounces good quality dark or milk chocolate, chopped

-- Line a 13x9 or 15x10 inch pan with parchment paper and set next to stove.
+- Line a large rimmed sheet pan or jellyroll pan with parchment paper and set next to stove.

 - While candy is still very hot and in the process of setting, scatter chopped chocolate across top of hot and let chocolate melt into and over the candy as candy firms.
 Using back of a spoon, spread melted chocolate evenly over candy.
 Crush your toasted almonds and sprinkle over melted chocolate.
 Let candy cool for a 1/2 hour or more at room temperature.
 Transfer to refrigerator and chill for about 1 hour to firm chocolate.